- Energy-efficient living

 Whatever waste we produce should be disposed of correctly.
 Take advantage of your local council's garbage and recycling services.
 Some councils offer 'green' collection services where you can dispose of garden and lawn clippings to be recycled.

-Around two thirds of waste sent to landfill is from organic material like food scraps, paper and garden waste.
+In 2010-11 around 6.6 million tonnes of organic waste was sent to landfill and included food waste, biosolids, green waste and timber.
 When organic waste decomposes in landfills, it produces a gas known as 'landfill gas' which consists of about 55 per cent methane.
 Methane is a much more damaging greenhouse gas than carbon dioxide (CO2).
 It's also smelly and highly flammable.

 Organic material sent to landfill would be better composted at home or dropped off to your local green waste recycler.
 Check with your local council or Planet Ark's RecyclingNearYou to find out about organic waste facilities in your area.